glynnbird/couchcache/README.md

 In test/benchmark.js, there is a script which calculates the average time to fetch a cache key.
 Here is how the results stack up:

-1) From my machine to hosted CouchDB (Cloudant) over the internet - 158ms
+1) From my machine to hosted BigCouch CouchDB (Cloudant) over the internet - 100ms
-2) From my machine to local CouchDB - 24ms
+2) From my machine to local CouchDB - 8ms
-3) From a server to dedicated CouchDB (Cloudant) in same data centre - 55ms
+3) From a server reading from a dedicated BigCouch CouchDB (Cloudant) cluster in the same data centre - 19ms

+This should be compared to Memcached which has the following benchmarks:
+1) My machine to hosted Memcached over the internet - 20ms
+2) My machine to local Memcached - 0.25ms
+3) A server reading from a 2 Memcached server cluster in the same data centre - 1.5ms

+So, not suprisingly, local Memcache is the fastest, but is not persistent.
+The closer you are to your cache, the faster it is.
+Whether you 20ms is fast enough for your application depends on your application.

 ## Should I use CouchCache?

 If you are not careful, then your cache can easily become a single point of failure in an IT system.
 The following sections discuss various solutions for a non-trivial installation e.g. several servers sharing the same cache.